 The mission of the Counseling Center is to support the personal, social, and academic development of students and the wellbeing of the Emmanuel community.
-Our professional staff provide strengths-based brief individual and group counseling to undergraduates as well as proactive prevention, education, and consultation across campus.
+Our professional staff provide confidential therapeutic services to undergraduates as well as proactive prevention, education, and consultation across campus.
 Our multidisciplinary team welcomes and advocates for students of all backgrounds and works to create a safe environment that fosters the unique strengths of each individual.
+In efforts to provide equity and accessibility for all students, all counseling services are free, voluntary, and short-term.

 College is a time of personal growth and change for all students.
-Students are challenged with forming their identities as adults, making critical life decisions, living away from home for the first time and adjusting to the mental and physical demands of college.
+Students are challenged with developing their identities, making critical life decisions, managing relationships with others and adjusting to the mental and physical demands of college.
 The Counseling Center, along with several other offices, is here to help you successfully meet this challenge.
 The Counseling Center website provides more information and specific mental health resources dedicated to the mental and emotional well-being of our students.
+It is important to know that you can be seen any weekday at 3pm for any crisis that requires urgent attention, in addition the Counseling Center offers a 24/7 support line for all students to call in any time of need, dial 617-735-9920 extension 2 to speak to a licensed clinician right away.

-The Counseling Center is staffed by licensed clinicians and adheres to the professional and ethical standards governing psychologists and mental health counselors established by the American Psychological Association.
+The Counseling Center is staffed by clinicians that adhere to the professional and ethical standards governing psychologists and mental health counselors established by the American Psychological Association.